Robert Thomas (ice hockey): Professional

-At the age of 19, Thomas helped the Blues advance to conference final by assisting on both goals during Game 7 of the Western Conference Second Round.
-Afterwards, former Blues player Keith Tkachuk said, "For someone that young, to clearly stand out in a Game 7 from start to finish, was one of the best performances you have ever seen in the National Hockey League, in my opinion."
-As the youngest player competing during the Western Conference Final against the San Jose Sharks, he suffered a wrist injury during Game 6 as the Blues beat the Sharks.
-He returned to the lineup for Game 1 of the 2019 Stanley Cup Finals against the Boston Bruins, but suffered another injury and was out of the lineup until Game 6.
+At the age of 19, Thomas helped the Blues advance to conference final by assisting on both goals during game seven of the Western Conference Second Round.
+Afterwards, former Blues player Keith Tkachuk said, "For someone that young, to clearly stand out in a game seven from start to finish, was one of the best performances you have ever seen in the National Hockey League, in my opinion."
+As the youngest player competing during the Western Conference Final against the San Jose Sharks, he suffered a wrist injury during game six as the Blues beat the Sharks.
+He returned to the lineup for game one of the 2019 Stanley Cup Final against the Boston Bruins, but suffered another injury and was out of the lineup until game six.
 His efforts during the postseason helped the Blues win their first Stanley Cup in franchise history.
 Upon winning the Cup, Thomas' hometown of Aurora added a sign underneath their city's welcome sign stating "Home of Robert Thomas, Stanley Cup champion."

 Prior to the 2019–20 season, Thomas underwent surgery to repair a tendon in his left wrist.
 He was eventually medically cleared to play and was once again named to the Blues' opening night roster.
 Leading up to opening night, Thomas was expected to have a breakout season and a "Smooth sophomore season" in the top six.
 Although the NHL suspended play due to COVID-19, Thomas placed fifth on the team in goals per game and first with primary assists.
 During the pause in play, Thomas captained a league-wide Fortnite tournament for charity with teammates Vince Dunn and Jordan Kyrou.
 Together, they finished in second place and donated $50,000 to the St. Louis Children's Hospital, $25,000 to the St. Louis Area Foodbank, and $25,000 to muscular dystrophy research.

 Thomas began the shortened 2020–21 season strong by tallying one goal and five assists for six points through the first 12 games of the season.
 However, he suffered a thumb injury on February 6, 2021, and was expected to be sidelined for 4–6 weeks.
 Thomas returned to the Blues' lineup for their game against the Golden Knights on March 22, 2021, over a month after his initial injury.
 He was a minus-1 in 13:26 minutes of ice time as the Blues fell 5–1.
 However, his return was shortlived as he suffered a lower body injury during a game against the Minnesota Wild on April 10.
 He subsequently missed four games before rejoining the Blues on April 23.
 Thomas signed a two-year, $5.6 million contract extension with the Blues on September 21, 2021.

 On July 13, 2022, Thomas signed an eight-year, $65 million extension with the Blues.

+Ahead of the 2026–27 season, on September 2, 2026, Thomas was named the Blues' captain, succeeding Brayden Schenn.